requestly/content/privacy.md

 *Anonymous information*

 The Requestly extension captures anonymous usage information, including but not limited to: current version of the extension, creation, modification and deletion of rule.
 We just capture an event like "Redirect Rule created" but we do not capture what is the definition of rule.
+Along with this, Requestly tend to capture some pixels used on various websites.
+Please note all such data is captures anonymously and no user level data is gathered.

 *Analytics*